Software Engineer Intern

 May 2020 - January 2021 | Remote

-From May 2020 to January 2021, I worked as a software engineering intern at Sourcegraph on the Distribution team.
+From May 2020 to January 2021, I worked as a software engineer intern at Sourcegraph on the Distribution team.
 The Distribution team is responsible for making Sourcegraph easy to deploy, scale, monitor, and debug.
 The team also solves challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that Sourcegraph faces when we deploy and scale Sourcegraph Cloud (the largest Sourcegraph installation in the world).

 My work as an intern had several areas of focus: